 - Aquatic invasive species management and monitoring

-- Coastal erosion and flooding (including barrier beach management, coastal geology, and coastal landscaping)
+- Coastal erosion, storm damage, and flooding (including barrier beach management, coastal geology, and coastal landscaping)

 - Coastal habitat (including monitoring and restoration of salt marshes and other wetlands, federal grants for land acquisition, and Areas of Critical Environmental Concern)